brown-dash/Dash-Documentation/markdown/documents/tempMedia/audio.md

 ### Pre-Recording

-- **Record:** Pressing the black record button on a new empty audio document begins a recording
+- **Record:** Pressing the white microphone with record on a new empty audio document begins a recording
-- **Dictation:** Selecting the grey transcript button before beginning the recording creates a text document that transcribes what you say after you begin recording.
+- **Dictation:** Selecting the grey transcript button on the left before beginning the recording creates a text document that transcribes what you say after you begin recording.

 ![](../../../assets/gifs/audio/audiocreaterecord.gif){:.img}